andrese03/star-wars-app/README.md

 ## Project Live
 https://eloquent-knuth-809b66.netlify.app/

+## Special Thanks
-Special thanks to Graeme Fulton and his stars animation made with Three.js: https://codepen.io/GraemeFulton/pen/BNyQMM
+Special thanks to Graeme Fulton.
+Who create this cool codepen that allowed me to add a nice touch to the assessment!
+He made it with Three.js: https://codepen.io/GraemeFulton/pen/BNyQMM

 ## Available Scripts

 In the project directory, you can run: